X Y & Zee

 X Y & Zee (also known as Zee and Co. and Zee and Company) is a 1972 British drama film directed by Brian G. Hutton and starring Elizabeth Taylor, Michael Caine, and Susannah York.
 Released by Columbia Pictures, it was based upon a novel by Edna O'Brien.
 The screenplay concerns a middle-aged, bickering couple whose marriage is near its end, and the woman who comes between them.

 Plot

-Zee Blakely is a loud, coarse, 40-something socialite, whose marriage to her architect husband Robert is on the rocks as witnessed by their frequent verbal sparring matches.
-Sick of Zee's antics, Robert is drawn to quiet boutique owner Stella who is the complete antithesis to Zee in terms of personality.
+Zee Blakely is a 40-something socialite, whose marriage to her architect husband Robert is on the rocks, as witnessed by their frequent verbal sparring matches.
+Tiring of the situation, Robert is drawn to quiet boutique owner Stella who is the complete antithesis to Zee in terms of personality.

-Feeling bored and rejected, Zee attempts several methods to regain Robert's sympathy, such as attempting suicide, but these do not work.
-Zee discovers that Stella had a lesbian affair in the past, and uses this against both her and Robert and then dares him to partake in a love triangle with Stella.
+Feeling bored and rejected, Zee makes several attempts to regain Robert's attention, including attempting suicide, but these do not work.
+Zee deduces that Stella may have had a lesbian affair in the past, and uses this against both her and Robert and then dares him to partake in a love triangle with Stella.